🇵🇭 Built in the Philippines, for Philippine schools

 See the school while the week is still happening.

-Get a live operating view of sections, subjects, flagged students, and intervention load without waiting for term-end consolidation or chasing down separate spreadsheets.
+Get a live operating view of sections, subjects, flagged students, and intervention load — without waiting for term-end consolidation or chasing spreadsheets.

 • A live view of every classroom — without anyone filing a report

-• At-risk students surfaced before the grade drops, not after
+• Five risk detectors surface struggling students before the grade drops, not after

-• Track whether the interventions you're already making are working
+• Track whether the interventions you're already running are working

 For teachers

-AcadiumLab cuts the planning, quiz-building, and grading work that usually spills into evenings, so teachers can spend more time on instruction, intervention, and actual feedback.
+AcadiumLab cuts the planning, quiz-building, and grading work that usually spills into evenings, so teachers can spend more time on instruction, intervention, and real feedback.

-• Build a quiz, send it to your section, see who hasn't started — without leaving the tab
+• Build a quiz, assign it, and see who hasn't started — without leaving the tab

-• Essays scored against your rubric before you read them, so you focus on feedback, not grammar checks
+• Essays scored against your rubric before you read them, so you focus on feedback

-Weekly teacher admin time — before vs. after
+Weekly teacher admin time — typical week vs. with AcadiumLab

 For students